ploum/lingi2401/projects/projects_2020-21/Report-Serena-Lucca-29541700.md

 "It would be great if there were more people reviewing our designs and code.
 For example, we would really appreciate feedback on the upcoming hidden service revamp or help with the research on guard discovery attacks" (Tor relying on community)

 "Tor currently doesn't have funding for improving the security of hidden services.
 If you are interested in funding hidden services research and development, please get in touch with us."
 (Tor business model)

 "One of our priorities remains to continue working to reduce our reliance on US government sources."
-(Tor business model)
+(US gov founded 80% of Tor project in 2012, in 2019 it was 42%)

 Agents of the NSA and the GCHQ have anonymously provided Tor with bug reports.
 So you can imagine one part of GCHQ is trying to break Tor, the other part is trying to make sure it's not broken because they're relying on it to do their work.